 It's worthwhile then to remind ourselves of the grip that the martial sentimentalists still hold on our collective imagination, how for self-serving purposes they trample even the very things they claim we owe to their sacrifices.
 Things like the freedom to dissent, to express an opinion contrary to theirs, for example.
 It's nearly two years ago that the Royal Canadian Legion threatened the Peace Pledge Union with legal action for infringing on its "trademark" red poppies.

-White Poppy appeal, which the Legion suddenly felt threatened not only its economic interests, but apparently also its unique right to dictate history and influence current military policy.
+The PPU, founded in 1934, has for over seventy years been the distributor of the White Poppy appeal, which the Legion suddenly felt threatened not only its economic interests, but apparently also its unique right to dictate history and influence current military policy.
 In its comment on the incident, the PPU reflected:

 What was originally a meaningful ceremony of consolation for tens of thousands of bereaved quickly turned into a justification of a futile war, and every soldier became a hero.
 Those heroes, and the millions more who have died in war since then, continued to be 'honoured' and 'remembered'.
 But what does that mean?
 What is being honoured and remembered?